pimotte/nomic/README.md

 one another, then the numerical method again governs.

-**305** If at least one player disagrees about the legality of a move or the interpretation or application of a rule, a Judge is to decide the question.
-If no player is currently a Judge, then the player, among the players not currently having an open issue labelled "Judgement", with the Github handle alphanumerically previous to the player, who started an open issue labelled "Judgement" first amongst all players currently having an open issue labelled "Judgement", is to be the Judge.
-If all players have an open issue labelled "Judgement", then a Judge is decided by a majority vote.
+**305** If at least one player disagrees about the legality of a move or the interpretation or application of a rule, this player may _invoke Judgement_.
+See below for the definition.

+When a player invokes Judgement, a Judge is selected to decide the question.
+The Judge is selected from the set of players that is eligible to become Judge.
+Players are in this set when all of the following constraints are met:
+1. The player is not the creator of the rule(-change)(s) that is the subject of the disagreement.
+2. The player is not currently a Judge in another Judgement.
+If this set contains multiple players, the player with the smallest alphanumeric GitHub handle is selected from this group.
+If this set is empty, the rules above are removed one-by-one in bottom-to-top order until the set is no longer empty.
+If all these rules have been removed, a Judge is decided by majority vote.
+If the majority vote does not result in a majority vote, the vote is repeated.

-Disagreement for the purposes of this rule may, at any time, be created by the insistence of any player who is not a Judge by submiting an issue labelled "Judgement".
-This process is called invoking Judgment.
+_Invoking Judgement_ means a player who is currently not a Judge submits an issue labelled "Judgement".

 The Judge's Judgment may be overruled only by a unanimous vote of the other players taken before a turn has ended after the Judge's Judgment.
 If a Judge's Judgment is overruled,